floooh/sokol-odin/README.md

     ./build_clibs_macos.sh
     # on Linux:
     ./build_clibs_linux.sh
-    # on Windows (from a 'Visual Studio Developer Command Prompt')
+    # on Windows with MSVC (from a 'Visual Studio Developer Command Prompt')
-    build_clibs_windows.cmd
+    build_clibs_windows_msvc.cmd
     ```

 2. Create a build directory and cd into it: